-Motorised vehicle access into St James
+Motorised vehicle access into St James - closed for the winter season

 Vehicle access is controlled by gates with different combination locks at the two track entrances, at Edwards Valley and Maling Pass car park.
 The gates are locked to ensure drivers are aware of the code of conduct and any other conditions before entering the area.
 The combination codes are changed regularly.